Heat prevention measures

 Early warning systems send out specific warnings of increased heat stress in terms of time and space.
 The heat warning system of the German Meteorological Service (DWD) informs public health institutions as well as old people's and nursing homes about increased heat stress via a newsletter and direct e-mails so that they can take appropriate preventive measures.
 Citizens have the option of having the heat warnings sent directly to their mobile phones via an app and thus taking precautions themselves.

 During acute heat periods, drinking partnerships or networks of outreach neighbourhood assistance can also help prevent heat-related illnesses among elderly people who live alone and are not cared for by nursing services.

-In order to realise ecosystem measures for health adaptation to climate change, health care must be linked to construction planning: especially in the context of urban planning, green areas with a sufficient number of trees, courtyard gardens or green roofs as well as fresh air corridors are of major health relevance.
-They reduce the heating up of cities and thus protect the population from excessive heat.
-Urban planners and local authorities should therefore counteract the sealing of settlement and traffic areas as far as possible.
+In order to reduce heat stress in cities in the long term, green spaces with sufficient trees, courtyard gardens or green roofs, fresh air corridors and water areas play a major role.
+They reduce the heating of cities through evaporative cooling and thus protect the population from greater heat.
+In addition, urban planning should counteract the increasing sealing of settlement and traffic areas.

 Heat stress indoors can be reduced by structural measures such as thermal insulation and shading/blinds.
 Especially social communal facilities where risk groups are present, such as hospitals or old people's and nursing homes, should be protected by technical devices.
 In certain cases, air-conditioned rooms are also helpful.